A delicious basic: Chocolate Buttercream. You can use it on any cake, cupcake or other baked goods if you'd like.

 - Add in the vanilla extract and mix again until well incorporated.
 NOTE: If your buttercream is too thick and hard to spread, you can add some milk or whipping cream a little at a time to soften it.

-- Melt the dark chocolate either in the microwave or au bain-marie.
+- Melt the chocolate either in the microwave or au bain-marie.

-- Add in melted dark chocolate and mix again until well incorporated.
-NOTE: I usually use about 60 grams, but you could use 100 grams if you'd prefer.
+- Add in melted chocolate and mix again until well incorporated.
+NOTE: I usually use about 150 grams, but you could use more if you'd prefer.

 - Add in any food colouring you'd like at this point.